Emrals/masternode/README.md

 ```
 ./venv/bin/pip install -r requirements.txt
 ```
-Edit the location of your mun.conf file only if it is not at the default location, such as when you use the -datadir=… option, then change it for both the main script as well as for the test script:
+Edit the location of your emrals.conf file only if it is not at the default location, such as when you use the -datadir=… option, then change it for both the main script as well as for the test script:
 In file sentinel.conf uncomment and modify line:
 ```
-mun_conf=/home/YOURUSERNAME/.muncore/mun.conf
+emrals_conf=/home/YOURUSERNAME/.emralscore/emrals.conf
 ```
-In file test/test_sentinel.conf insert the same line to specify the path to mun.conf.
+In file test/test_sentinel.conf insert the same line to specify the path to emrals.conf.
 Test the sentinel configuration by executing the test script:
 ```
 ./venv/bin/py.test ./test